LBHackney-IT/Data-Platform-Playbook/docs/architecture-decisions/records/015-spatial-data-processing.md

 ## Context

-For many services it is important to know wich ward, LSOA or NHS area a specific record relates to.
+For many services it is important to know which ward, LSOA or NHS area a specific record relates to.
 To provide this information we need to perform spatial joins between
 - the service area records, georeferenced by UPRNs or spatial coordinates
 - and areas from reference spatial datasets held in the GIS database (Geolive)